mathesar-foundation/mathesar-wiki/team/responsibilities/gsoc.md

 Here we collect insights gained that might be useful during future programs:

 - We might [benefit from checking project coherence earlier](https://groups.google.com/a/mathesar.org/g/core-team/c/IbFrlGXj2Hg/m/tzzAuEbvGAAJ); in 2023 we didn't have an explicit step checking for coherence: in terms of proposal (not candidate) filtering, one step was checking if the proposal is not too short, and the other was the final review.
+- In 2023, we had proposals that were known to their mentors to be strong (because their drafts were submitted for early review), but GSoC admin didn't know that; if there were a way to communicate that to GSoC admin early, that would have saved some time;
+- A suggestion has been made that we could have each person, that interacted with a given candidate, give a self-weighted score to that candidate; a single score to compensate for the fact that this would mean people doing more reviews, and self-weighted (weight applied to score by reviewer) to compensate for not every reviewer having as much information about the candidate.